mingness/example_fastapi/README.md

 switch between versions.

 TODO:
-1. Add tests on sensors.py.
-The files were organized so that functionality that is between database interaction, and api configuration could be tested.
-Testing is possible by mocking the database functionality.
-These tests could be configured to run on Github Actions with every commit.
+1. Tests could be configured to run on Github Actions with every commit.
 2. Use certs and https in nginx.
 Ideally urls publicly available should use https.
 3. Add user authentication.
 Ideally user authentication would be integrated